danielharrell/SumLect2015/Lost_Idea_LA.md

 *something* to study and learn in a liberal education, rather than many things, or anything, or nothing.

-This is also why one can say still, I think, that there is something in the *idea* of a liberal art that we cannot lose in making sense of liberal education's content, even if we find the traditional list of liberal arts outdated.
+This is also why one can say, I think, that there is something in the *idea* of a liberal art that we cannot lose in making sense of liberal education's content, even if we find the traditional list of liberal arts outdated.
-Something else must take its place that still makes sense, even if different sense, of what a liberal education would have us study and learn.
-And if nothing else takes its place, then I think it fair to say we will have lost the idea of a liberal art.
-And this will mean that no sense is made of liberal education's having a content; no sense is made of liberal education more generally as an answer to the question what it means to be educated; and no sense is made in turn of any mistake or loss in a choice against
+Something else must take the place of this list that still makes sense, even if different sense, of what a liberal education would have us study and learn.
+If nothing else takes its place, then I think it fair to say we will have lost the idea of a liberal art.
+And this will mean that no sense is made of liberal education's content; no sense is made of liberal education more generally as an answer to the question what it means to be educated; and no sense is made in turn of any mistake or loss in a choice against